It cost £159.6M (€189.9M) in 2021 to run our lifesaving service – all funded by our generous supporters.

-Keeping a modern fleet of lifeboats ever-ready to go to the rescue from over 237 lifeboat stations is an expensive business.
-Add to that crew training, running a lifeguard service on more than 220 popular beaches and campaigning for water safety, and the pounds start to add up.
+Keeping a modern fleet of lifeboats ever-ready to go to the rescue from 238 lifeboat stations is an expensive business.
+Then there's crew training, running a lifeguard service on 257 popular beaches and campaigning for water safety, and the pounds start to add up.

 |Lifeboat Class||Pound sterling||Euros|